jolikewe/Random-Implementations/readme.txt

+## Introduction

-This repository contains code for calculating arbitrage opportunities between two Uniswap pools.
+This repository contains the code to calculating arbitrage opportunities between two Uniswap pools.
+Uniswap is a decentralized exchange (DEX) platform on the Ethereum Blockchain that allows users to trade ERC20 tokens without intermediaries or platform fees.
+Uniswap utilizes automated market-making algorithms and liquidity pools to facilitate token trading, eliminating the need for traditional order books and matching buyers and sellers.

+Each Uniswap smart contract, or pair, manages a liquidity pool made up of reserves of two ERC-20 token.
+Pairs act as automated market makers, standing ready to accept one token for the other as long as the “constant product” formula is preserved.
+This formula, most simply expressed as x * y = k, states that trades must not change the product (k) of a pair’s reserve balances (x and y).
+Because k remains unchanged from the reference frame of a trade, it is often referred to as the invariant.
+This formula has the desirable property that larger trades (relative to reserves) execute at exponentially worse rates than smaller ones.
+In practice, Uniswap applies a 0.30% fee to trades, which is added to reserves.
+As a result, each trade actually increases (k).

+The Python code has been split into 4 sections to illustrate how we can have an implement asynchornous trading when there is an arbitrage opportunity between both pools.

 ## Getting Started
 To get started, install the following dependencies:

-pip install asyncio
+- pip install asyncio
-pip install math
+- pip install math
-pip install time
+- pip install time

-Once you have installed the dependencies, follow the code in the uniswap.py file

-## PoolStatus
+## Methodology

 PoolStatus is a class that contains the following methods:
 1) getPrice - obtain the ETH-DAI relative price
 2) add - add X amount of ETH/DAI into the pool